 Druidston is a long, sandy beach enclosed by steep cliffs, composed of Ordovician mudstone shales from the Mydrim Shales Formation (461–451 Mya).
 These rocks are highly productive for the collection of graptolites found in the black shales.

 The Pennant Sandstone Formation (310–307 Mya) is also present here.
-This is a sub-unit of the newly established Warwickshire Group, recognised as Kasimovian to Asturian age (previously part of the Upper Coal Measures) from which the collection of Carboniferous plant fossils is possible.
+This is a sub-unit of the newly established Warwickshire Group, recognised as Silesian (Upper Carboniferous) of Westphalian Stage Bolsovian to Asturian Substage (previously part of the Upper Coal Measures Formation but now known as the Coal Measures Group) from which the collection of Carboniferous plant fossils is possible.
 It is the only section of Upper Westphalian (Carboniferous) rocks in the western area of the South Wales Coalfield.

 The dark Ordovician shales at Druidston have been contorted by complex folds and faults and lifted above the Coal Measure rocks.